 Snell 2005 or 2010 certified helmets (M or SA) are now required for all Autocross events.
 If your helmet is expired, or you don’t have one, we have a small number of loaners available at no charge.
 Check the certification sticker inside your helmet liner to make sure it meets this requirement.

 Car classes are split into (up to) four run groups depending on registration count.
 Participants drive one session and work one session and have the other session(s) off.
-Every participant (except those 65 or older) is given a work assignment which may include: cone workers, trailer workers, start, finish, and grid positions, or driver coach.
+Every participant is given a work assignment which may include: cone workers, trailer workers, start, finish, and grid positions, waiver/gate guard, or driver coach.

 Setup for the events start around 6am and registration opens around 7am.
 Cars go through an on-site tech inspection and around 7:30 am all attendees gather for the driver meeting where we review important safety information and details of how the day will progress.
 After the driver meeting, everyone has an opportunity to walk the course, and for those interested, they can join the course designer for a personal look at how to drive the course.
 Drivers assigned to the first run group grid up and around 9:45am we send the first car out on course.
 Lunch usually arrives around 11:30am.